 Conclusion

-In this blog post, we’ve learned how to set up a scheduled task using Intune on a Windows 10 or Windows 11 device.
+In this blog post, we have learnt the steps to set up a scheduled task using Intune on a Windows 10/11 devices.
 While there are various approaches for creating scheduled tasks with Intune, I’ve found this method to be the most effective and easily customizable to meet your specific requirements.

 You can modify the remediation script and tailor it to your specific requirements.
 In this blog post, I’ve used an example of creating a scheduled task to reboot Windows devices daily at 3 AM.